AakashBogu/Python/README.md

 ## 👤 About

-Built and maintained by **Aakash Bogu** — documenting a Python learning journey.
+Built and maintained by **Aakash Bogu** — documenting a Python learning journey here.

 ---